 University of Warwick signs agreement with agronomy specialist to bring UK beans to market

-“Self-sufficiency in food production is important for reducing human impact on global climate.
+Professor Eric Holub, from the University of Warwick, said: “Self-sufficiency in food production is important for reducing human impact on global climate.
 British-grown beans can help us shift our diets to a healthier future, adding to other UK ingredients to supply the growing trend of flexitarian diets with new markets like Brit-Mediterranean and Brex-Mexican style food.”
-Professor Holub.

 Agrii Head of Agronomy, Colin Lloyd, said: “Haricot bean varieties bred for UK conditions which can been grown on a commercial scale offer a broad range of benefits for UK farming.
 Alongside faba beans and peas, haricot beans could provide an alternative short-season break crop for cereal rotations, improving soil and contributing to the responsible land stewardship, and adding to the viability of farming businesses.”

 Dr Suzanna Wood from Warwick Innovations said: “We are pleased to sign this agreement with Agrii, with the view to bringing this innovative food crop to market and with the potential to change the UK’s home grown food model forever.”